Gamification in The Workplace and Its Importance

-And hence, the employers, to make problem-solving more fun, have consorted to the concept of mixing gaming elements with work to improve employee engagement and productivity.
+And hence, the employers, to make problem-solving more fun, have consorted to the concept of mixing gaming elements with work to improve employee productivity and engagement.

 What is Gamification in the Workplace?

 Gamification in the workplace is the concept of making work more interesting by incorporating challenges and tasks.
 It is the technique used by employers to make work more enjoyable for the workers.

 As already conveyed in the quote mentioned above by Steve Jobs, great things happen when one loves their work.
 And gamification does the same thing of making the work more likable and less stressful for the employees.

 It triggers the zeal amongst employees to do more by incorporating instant rewards and recognition, frequent surveys, and timely gratification.

 Gamification is not about turning work into a game.
 Rather, it's about mixing game mechanics with work to make it more interesting and employees more productive.
 It also psychologically influences workers to push themselves towards the greater good through employee engagement.

 Productivity has always been the slogan of every organization around the globe.
 Employers are now taking up various measures to ensure the same at their workplaces.

 However, to achieve the greater goal of productivity one must first ensure employee engagement and satisfaction.
 And applying gaming contexts to work provides a way to do so.

 Here are a Few points to Prove This:

 Adding some amount of gaming contexts with meaningful rewards to day-to-day activities helps make the tasks look more lucrative.
 This again helps in grabbing the attention of employees and encourages them to give their best.

 Imparting lessons in a gamified way helps employees to learn quickly and easily.
 This is useful when it comes to making the recruits understand their functions in the organization.
 Also, it makes learning fun and reduces the amount of physical engagement from the employers' side.